oddek/CS4110-HLS-Tutorial/README.md

 ![Image](img/vitis-hls-04.png)

 In the `Device Selection Dialog`, press `Boards` and search for `Zybo`.
-To install board files, look at Jose and Manuels guide [here](https://usn.instructure.com/courses/24824/pages/w2-day-1-zybo-hw-development-tutorial?module_item_id=269761)
+To install board files, look at Jose and Manuels guide [here](https://usn.instructure.com/courses/24824/pages/w2-day-1-zybo-hw-development-tutorial?module_item_id=269761).

+If the board does not show up, try clicking `Boards` again after searching and the board should appear.

 If on Linux, also follow the instructions in the last post [here](https://forum.digilentinc.com/topic/16795-vivado-hls-board-files-for-the-zyboz7-20/)